It's a New Day in Public Health.

 Providers of any specialty (e.g., family practice, internal medicine, pediatrics, infectious diseases) in any type of practice (e.g., private practice, public health, clinic, urgent care center, emergency room, university student health center) are eligible to be sentinel providers.

 Epidemics of influenza usually occur during the winter months and are responsible for approximately 36,000 deaths per year in the United States.
-Influenza and pneumonia together were the eighth leading cause of death in Florida in 2004, with over 3,000 deaths statewide.
 Serious complications due to influenza can also occur in persons with chronic health conditions such as heart disease, diabetes, chronic lung conditions, or HIV.
 The 2009 H1N1 influenza pandemic and worldwide reports of bird flu (Influenza A H5N1) since 2003 have increased both the public concern for influenza and the profile of influenza surveillance.

 Data from sentinel providers are critical for monitoring influenza's impact in Florida.
 In combination with other influenza surveillance data, they can be used to guide prevention and control activities, vaccine strain selection, and patient care.
 Sentinel providers receive feedback on the data submitted, and data are summarized and reported along with other flu surveillance mechanisms in the Florida Flu Review.

 How can I learn more about the ILINet program?

 For more information on participating in Florida ILINet, please contact your local county health department or the Influenza Surveillance Program in the Bureau of Epidemiology at 850-245-4441.